 - Open the file that will begin your long document (e.g. “Chapter 1” or your front matter).

 - Scroll down to the very bottom of that document and click to place your cursor at the very end.

 - On the Insert Ribbon, in the Text Group, click on the arrow next to the Object icon and select Text from File….

 - Navigate to the document you wish to insert and click Insert.

 - Repeat steps 2 through 5 for the remaining documents.

-If needed, you can add a section break in between the inserted files so they start on a new page, but if you’ve built a page break into the Heading 1, you should get that automatically.
-See below for more information about sections.
+If needed, you can add a "Section Break (Next Page)" in between the inserted files so they start on a new page, but if you’ve built a page break into the Heading 1, you should get that automatically.